 Varsity Tutors brings you insider tips and advice straight from nationally recognized admissions experts.
 With her own MBA private consulting firm as well as experience on the admissions committees for both the Kellogg Graduate School of Management at Northwestern University and the Wharton School at the University of Pennsylvania, Stacy Blackman has helped thousands of students master the application process for the world’s most selective MBA programs.
 Read on for the incredibly valuable advice she has to offer about the business school admissions process.
 VT: How much time should be set aside to adequately prepare for and comple ...
 Read More About Ask an Admissions Expert: Stacy Blackman

-You may be asked to submit a resume or a Curriculum Vitae (CV), depending on the type of program you’re applying for.
-Typically, CVs demonstrate your academic credentials like research/awards earned, and resumes emphasize your professional experience, although there is a tremendous amount of overlap.
+You may be asked to submit a resume or a Curriculum Vitae (CV), depending on the type of grad school program to which you’re applying.
+Typically, writing a resume for grad school applications demonstrate your academic credentials, like research/awards earned, as well as your professional experience, although there is a tremendous amount of overlap.
 Generally, PhD and academic-based programs require CVs, and other grad programs ask for resumes.
 If you want to be a teacher, you’ll write a CV, and if you want work professionally, you’ll write a resume.
 But, make sure you know exactly which one you’re supposed to write.
-Contact your school if necessary.
-An error will lik ...
+Co ...
 Read More About How To Write A Resume For Grad School Applications

 The GMAT has one 30-minute essay: the Analysis of an Argument prompt.
 It has a pretty basic formula, and yes, we’re going to walk you right through it.
 Instead of arguing your belief, you will actually critique another author’s point.
 However, this essay still requires the classic, 5-paragraph setup.
 In the first paragraph, you’ll need to take a stance that the author’s argument is either logical or illogical.
 Next, you will use 3-4 paragraphs of points to confirm your stance.
 Finally, you’ll put together a strong conclusion to sum it all up.
 Example prompt:The Awesome Energy Riders have become an extremely popu ...
 Read More About How To Improve Your GMAT Essay